| |

 Hotel Hyggelig at Haeundae Beach

-Situated just minutes from the stunning Haeundae Beach.
+It is situated just minutes from the stunning Haeundae Beach.

 This charming hotel provides guests with a conveniently located and affordable accommodation option.